oneextrafact/oneextrafact.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+author_profile: true
 ---

 Hi there!
 Thanks for visiting my blog, which is a work in progress as I learn more about Jekyll and static site generation.
-Lots of good stuff within.
-Maybe some of my woodworking stuff if you're unlucky.
+Currently trying to figure out how jekyll-archives works so I can have some structure to my navigation menu (404s for now).
+I'm planning to write mostly about PyData and Long Island, and occasionally to report my progress as I try to learn woodworking.